flipacholas/Architecture-of-consoles/articles/wii.md

 Compared to IOS, I wouldn't consider this a 'fully fledged' OS, but more like a 'program' that allows the user to perform the following operations:

 - **Start the Wii/Gamecube game**: Only if there is a valid one inserted.
-- **Change consoles settings**: Including time, date, video mode or sensor location, among others.
+- **Change console settings**: Including time, date, video mode or sensor bar location, among others.
 - **Run apps**: One of the novelties of this console is the ability to install small Wii games (called 'WiiWare'), retro games ('Virtual Console' games) or just convenient applications (such as an internet browser).
 Nintendo called these **channels**, but they are also referred to as **titles** by the OS.
   - Users can download/buy channels through a pre-installed channel called **Wii Shop Channel**.
-  - VC channels embedded an emulator to run the game itself, notice that such emulator is not shared across the system to enable optimisations for specific games.
+  - Virtual Console games embedded an emulator to run the game itself.
+The emulator is not shared across the system or even necessarily between games on the same emulated system.
+This allows optimisations for specific games.
 - **Send/Receive messages**: Wiis have a unique ID (burned in their SEEPROM chip) which can be shared to exchange messages between other Wiis.
 Messages can be seen on the **Message Board**.
   - Nintendo and Wii games also used this medium to provide a newsletter as well.
 {{% /inner_markdown %}}

 {{< /float_group >}}

 Just like IOS, Nintendo released multiple updates to this system too.
 Some fixed security holes, others added more features.
-A notable new feature was the ability to store channels in the SD card.
+A notable new feature was the ability to store channels on the SD card.

 Any program running on Broadway (including the System Menu) relies on a specific IOS version to work.
 When a game or a channel is booted, Starlet reboots itself using the declared version of IOS needed.

 ### Update medium

-Nintendo refers to them as **System updates**, they contain the two OSs in the same package and use ordinal numbers for versioning, the last version known is `4.3E` and was released in June 2010.
+Nintendo refers to them as **System updates**.
+They contain the two OSs in the same package and use ordinal numbers for versioning, and the last version known is `4.3E`, released in June 2010.

 System update packages can be fetched from Nintendo's Servers or game discs.
 Users can manually check for updates using the System Menu.
 Updates are forced if a game requires a specific version of IOS that is not installed (and the disc happens to contain the required packages).